 Known as a Time to Pay (TTP) arrangement, it is designed to help businesses that are fundamentally viable but experiencing temporary cash flow problems.

-If HMRC believes that your company is nearing insolvency, they may act quickly to recover their money, so we must stress that a Time to Pay arrangement is only for those businesses that are fundamentally profitable.
+If HMRC believes that your company is at risk of becoming insolvent, they may act quickly to recover their money, so we must stress that a Time to Pay arrangement is only for those businesses which are fundamentally viable.

 Our advice is to always be proactive with HMRC – don’t wait to be contacted by them because your tax payment was late.
 The existence of Time to Pay arrangements indicates an understanding by HMRC that problems will arise, and a willingness to help under certain circumstances, but the responsibility remains with you to initiate contact.